quiloos39/Roblox/README.md

 # Lua
-From beginning it was enjoying to script in lua.
+From beginning it was enjoying to script in roblox lua.